GPUOpen-Tools/gpu_performance_api/docs/source/graphicscountertables.rst

     "HSBusyCycles", "Number of GPU cycles that the ShaderUnit has hull shader work to do.", "| Vega
     | Graphics IP v8
     | Graphics IP v7"
-    "HSTime", "Time hull shaders are busy in milliseconds.", "| Vega
+    "HSTime", "Time hull shaders are busy in nanoseconds.", "| Vega
     | Graphics IP v8
     | Graphics IP v7
     | Graphics IP v6"